mikehuntemann/9x16/03-network-attached-media/05-what-does-the-network-want.md

 But what happens when distribution systems change?

 ### Limits to Openness
-building communities, pay-to-reach, gatekeeper creates, manages and modulates the connections within the feed. the Pages "organic reach" acts as bandwidth limitation (which you can 1:1 translate from the principles of the "freemium" filehosting services), definitions of what is "relevant content" changes (values, trajectory, "mission“)
+building communities, pay-to-reach, gatekeeper creates, manages and modulates the connections within the feed. the Pages "organic reach" acts as bandwidth limitation (which you can 1:1 translate from the principles of the "freemium" file-hosting services), definitions of what is "relevant content" changes (values, trajectory, "mission“)

 ### Pivot to Video
 So Facebook incentivized producers and creators to "pivot to video" just by tweaking the algorithm to distribute this format more prominently (video as predominant form of communication) by suppressing other forms.